Gordon Ramsay’s Apple Cobbler: A Dutch Crumble Sensation

 Is Dutch apple the same as apple crumble?

 No, Dutch apple pie and apple crumble are not the same, though they are similar.
-Both involve baked apples with streusel topping, but a Dutch apple pie typically has a bottom pie crust, while an apple crumble does not.
+Both involve baked apples with a streusel topping, but Dutch apple pie typically has a bottom pie crust, while apple crumble does not.

 What’s the difference between apple crumble and apple cobbler?